GUNFIGHT NEAR THE OK CORRAL

 sucked blue sky like a fish, inhaled dust.

-And somewhere, in Topeka, in Grass Valley
+in Grass Valley

-or Tombstone, in Santa Fe, in Prescott
+Santa Fe , in Prescott

-or West Texas, Doc Holliday shrugs
+or West Texas , Doc Holliday shrugs

 a long black coat onto his baby